How product configurators are changing the B2B sales landscape and why speed is the key to success

 Industry-specific norms and standards

-Business constraints (minimum quantities, minimum prices)
+Commercial constraints (minimum quantities, minimum prices)

-Ensure boundaries
+Protect boundaries

 What is technically feasible?

-What is deliverable and when?
+What can be delivered, and when?

 Deliver purchasable results

-Reliable live price
+Reliable live pricing

 Realistic delivery date